sf-wdi-gaia/intro-ruby-1/README.md

 => '14'
 ```

-What happens if you enter the code above into pry?
+1. What happens if you enter the code above into pry?

+1. Expiriment with `%` and integers and floats.

 </details>